Click to download Membership Fee Structure

 Article 13.
 Presidency

 §1.
-The Presidency of IFRRO consists of one President and two Vice-Presidents, elected by a General Meeting for a two-year term of duty.
+The Presidency of IFRRO consists of one President and two Vice-Presidents, elected by a General Meeting for a three-year term of duty.

 §2.
 The President and the Vice-Presidents must each represent an RRO Member.